perverse/twitter-user-data/readme.md

 4. Ensure /app/storage is writable by the current user and by your web server
 3. Done!

+### Configuration

+This application has 2 ways of seeking Twitter User Data:
+1. Via the Twitter REST API 1.1
+2. Via a built-in page scraper

+The app will default to the page scraping method until a Twitter Application's OAuth details are entered into the services config file, which can be found at:
+> /app/config/services.php
+Once these configuration options are filled in, the app will utilize the faster, more reliable RESTful API.

 ### CLI Interface

 To begin using the CLI interface, go to your installations root directory and type "/path/to/your/php artisan twitter:grabuser username" and follow the instructions.